 If At First, You Don’t Succeed…

 There are several things I’ve been able to get right so far.
 Being able to be pretty free, more or less, to work on what I desire when I desire isn’t too bad.
-I’ve worked an odd list of positions in the past: as a professional programmer (despite having no accreditation), as an insurance agent, and as an educational paraprofessional in the very elementary I attended.
-My last job was to hold an advertisement for a “doggy daycare” and grooming business on a street corner, dressed up in a full dog fursuit of course.
+I’ve worked an odd list of positions in the past: as a professional programmer (despite having no academic accreditation), as an insurance agent, and as an educational paraprofessional in the very elementary I attended.
+My last job was to hold an advertisement for a “doggy daycare” and grooming business on a street corner, dressed up in a full dog fursuit (a type of costume), of course.
 Now, my full-time job is to securely (enough) work on my projects.
 It is a privilege I try not to take for granted.

 Home Is Where The Heart Is